Why I don't believe in offering discounts

 Don’t be reactive - have a pricing strategy

-As for us, we actually put our prices up slightly this year.
+As a copywriting agency, we actually put our prices up slightly this year.
 It was incredibly gratifying when one regular client came back and said he was quite happy with the change because we still offered great value.

 We’ve worked very carefully on our pricing strategy to combine the effort and time we put into our work with the value our clients get out of it, and have set rates that we believe are fair to everyone.
 It’s true that we do have a discount for sole traders, because I believe in supporting those very important business ventures.
 But this is part of our standard pricing structure and, within the context of our wider business, is still financially viable.